Bath

 Bath Abbey

-The beautiful Bath Abbey is one of England’s famous church buildings.
-It was founded in the 6th century, but the current Gothic building is newer and was built over several centuries.
-The church is the center of the city and you should see the beautiful interior of the building.
+Bath Abbey is a beautiful church that is also one of England’s best-known church buildings.
+It was founded in the 6th century, but the current Gothic building is more recent and was built over several centuries with a final completion in the 1530s.

 Roman Baths, Bath